 We are not suspicious, have not dealt with Communism and, because of that, we can sometimes help connect people who cannot connect naturally.
 We help them on the basis that people can trust us, we can help them trust each other - I think we are quick to trust, and that effects how Romanians feel.

 My best decision was five years ago, when I became the cashier of the block, who takes in the maintenance payments from all the residents.
-During that time - we had 120 apartments in the block and everyone came to me.
+During that time, we had 120 apartments in the block and everyone came to me.
 I was writing receipts and I filed a lot of numbers.
 It never worked perfectly and there was too much money.
 But that’s how I got to know all my neighbours.
-Now I like it, because when I leave the block I know all of them.

-If everyone is leaving, some have to come to replace the ones who have gone.
+However many left.
+If everyone is leaving [Bucharest], some have to come to replace the ones who have gone.
 That’s us.

 After the Revolution, cafes appeared.
 We had some gypsy neighbours from the second floor who made the first outdoor bar.
 They came with Pepsi, with Cola, and after that a kiosk and a flower stall.